- Search The Registry

 McKinley C. Martin Residence Hall (for women): The two-story building has a capacity of 56 students.
 It was named after the third president of CCC and was constructed in 2014.

 Sezzie McLaurin Residence Hall (for women): It has a capacity of 52 students.
-Named after the wife of CCC's first president, it is a two-story building that was built in the 1983-1984 school year.
+Named after the wife of CCC's first president, it is a two-story building built in the 1983-1984 school year.

 George W. Moore Residence Hall (for men & women): It is a two-story building built in 2002.
 It was named after a CCC administrator and teacher and has a capacity of 120.